kristicunga/liverpool-premier-league-champions-2020/README.md

-# LIVERPOOL — PREMIER LEAGUE CHAMPIONS 2020
+# Liverpool — Premier League Champions 2020

 As a Liverpool fan and open-source enthusiast, I'm so happy to share with you some stuff I'm working for the 19th league title of Liverpool, just for fun.
 I hope you'll like them and share them with some other dudes 🏆